yetanothermightytool/powershell/vbo/vbo-auditcfg/README.md

 This script has been tested with the following versions of Veeam Backup for Microsoft Office 365:
 - v5.0 - All versions

- Script connects on the RestAPI running on localhost.
+ Script connects the the RestAPI service running on localhost.
 The URL can be changed on the line containing this variable:

 `$veeamAPI = "https://localhost:4443"`